lil-brumski/cgpa_calculator/README.md

 5. Download *clang* for the .cpp files, *mono* for the .cs file.

-6. In this first folder, only compile the .cpp file in the CPP folder.
+6. Only compile the .cpp file in the CPP folder.
+Run the .exe file in the second folder.